Air Arabia: Armenia

-Fly Arna (2021–present).
+Fly Arna (2021–2024).
 In September 2021, Air Arabia announced a joint venture with the Armenian National Interests Fund (ANIF) to launch a new national airline called Fly Arna.
 Fly Arna will operate as a low-cost passenger airline with Yerevan’s Zvartnots International Airport (EVN) as its base.
+It ceased operations in 2024.

 Egypt

 Air Arabia Egypt (2010–present).
 On 9 September 2009, Air Arabia announced Air Arabia Egypt as a joint venture with Egyptian travel and tourism company Travco Group to be based in Alexandria, Egypt.
-The airline received its operating license on 22 May 2010, with commercial flights beginning 1 June 2010.
-The fleet in Egypt operates scheduled service and charter traffic from Europe to the Red Sea.

 Jordan

 Air Arabia Jordan (2015–2018).
-In January 2015 Air Arabia announced the acquisition of a 49% stake in Petra Airlines.
-The principal shareholder of Petra Airlines, the RUM Group, retain a 51% stake in the airline, which will be rebranded as Air Arabia Jordan in early 2015.
+In January 2015, Air Arabia announced the acquisition of a 49% stake in Petra Airlines.
+The principal shareholder of Petra Airlines, the RUM Group, retains a 51% stake in the airline, which will be rebranded as Air Arabia Jordan in early 2015.
 The first flights of the new airline took place during the week commencing 18 May 2015, with launch destinations being Kuwait, Sharm El Sheikh, Erbil, and Jeddah.
 Air Arabia Jordan ended operations in 2018.

 Morocco

 Air Arabia Maroc (2009–present).
-Air Arabia, in a joint venture with Moroccan investors established Air Arabia Maroc and set up a secondary base in Morocco's largest city, Casablanca.
+Air Arabia, in a joint venture with Moroccan investors, established Air Arabia Maroc and set up a secondary base in Morocco's largest city, Casablanca.
 It began operations in May 2009, allowing Air Arabia to expand into Europe and Africa.

-The Maroc fleet serves mainly European destinations.

 Nepal

 Fly Yeti (2007–2008).
 In 2007, Air Arabia opened a base in Nepal's capital Kathmandu to serve Asia and the Middle East, after signing a joint venture agreement with Yeti Airlines.
 It established a low-cost carrier, Fly Yeti that provided service to international destinations.
-Due to the uncertain political and economic situation prevailing in Nepal and lack of local government support, FlyYeti operations were suspended in 2008.